-Maximum Building Stories: Required -2.5 stories; Requested -4 stories (north building), 3 stories (south building).
+Maximum Building Stories: Required - 2.5 stories; Requested - 4 stories (north building), 3 stories (south building).

-The Board finds that the building heights of the proposed buildings implicates substantial Local Concerns, particularly concerning the massing of the Project in relation to abutters.
-In particular, the Board is concerned with the height of the southern townhouse building as it relates to the southern abutters on Beatrice Circle.
-However, the Board finds that by including more of the building massing on the north side of the Site, including through the adjustments to the front and rear setbacks as provided in this Decision, these substantial Local Concerns will be addressed satisfactorily, and this waiver is therefore Consistent with Local Needs.
+The Board finds that the building heights of the proposed buildings implicate substantial Local Concerns that outweigh the regional need for affordable housing, particularly concerning the massing of the Project in relation to abutters.
+In particular, the Board echoes its October 2021 Decision concern with the height of the southern townhouse building as it relates to the southern abutters on Beatrice Circle.
+However, the Board finds that by further shifting the building massing towards the north side of the Site, including through the adjustments to the front and rear setbacks as provided in both the October 2021 Decision and further still in this Amended Decision, these substantial Local Concerns will be addressed satisfactorily, and this waiver is therefore Consistent with Local Needs.
 Accordingly, the Board GRANTS this waiver.
-The height of any northern building shall not exceed four stories, and the height of any southern building shall not exceed three stories, consistent with the Applicant's Final Plans.
+The height of any northern building shall not exceed four stories, and the height of any southern building shall not exceed three stories, consistent with the Applicant's Revised Plans.

-- 36. Waiver from Zoning Bylaw § 4.3.5(a)(3): Garages: The Applicant requests a waiver from provisions of the Zoning Law related to garages and access thereto.
-This subsection refers to garages in accessory buildings, but the garages on the Final Plans are located on the ground floor of the principal townhouse structures.
-Regardless, the Board finds that the internal site driveway proposed in the Final Plans and garage-under design is Consistent with Local Needs.
-Accordingly, the Board hereby GRANTS this waiver. - 37.
+- 47. Waiver from Zoning Bylaw § 4.3.5(a)(3): Garages: The Applicant requests a waiver from provisions of the Zoning Law related to garages and access thereto.
+This subsection refers to garages in accessory buildings, but the garages on the Revised Plans are located on the ground floor of the principal townhouse structures.
+Regardless, the Board finds that the internal site driveway proposed in the Revised Plans and garage-under design is Consistent with Local Needs.
+Accordingly, the Board hereby GRANTS this waiver. - 48.
 Waiver from Zoning Bylaw § 4.3.9: Multiple Buildings: This section of the Zoning Bylaw refers to minimum lot area and yard requirements for lots where more than one principal dwelling will be located.
 To the extent provided by this Decision and allowed by the other waivers and conditions in this Decision, the Board finds that this waiver is Consistent with Local Needs and is required to permit the construction and operation of the Project.
-Accordingly, the Board hereby GRANTS this waiver to permit the construction of more than one building on the Site. - Waiver from Zoning Bylaw §§ 5.1, 5.1.1(a), 5.1.2(a), 5.1.2(i), 5.1.2(j), 5.1.3(b), 5.1.3(c), 5.1.3(d), 5.1.3(e), 5.1.3(f), 5.1.3(g), 5.1.3(h), 5.1.3(j): Off-Street Parking and Loading Regulations: This section of the Zoning Bylaw includes numerous provisions regulating the number, design, and use of parking spaces.
-The Applicant requests a waiver to allow on-site parking as shown in the Final Plans.
+Accordingly, the Board hereby GRANTS this waiver to permit the construction of more than one building on the Site. - 49.
+Waiver from Zoning Bylaw §§ 5.1, 5.1.1(a), 5.1.2(a), 5.1.2(j), 5.1.3(b), 5.1.3(c), 5.1.3(d), 5.1.3(e), 5.1.3(f), 5.1.3(g), 5.1.3(h), 5.1.3(j): Off-Street Parking and Loading Regulations: This section of the Zoning Bylaw includes numerous provisions regulating the number, design, and use of parking spaces.
+The Applicant requests a waiver to allow on-site parking as shown in the Revised Plans.
 Among other key provisions, the Project would provide one parking space per unit in a ground-level, built-under garage, deeded to each unit.
-In addition, the Project would provide 9 surface parking spaces near the eastern boundary of the Site, with one such space dedicated to handicapped accessible use.
-The Final Plans therefore call for a parking ratio of 1.75 parking spaces per unit.
+In addition, the Project would provide ten surface parking spaces near the eastern boundary of the Site, with one such space dedicated to handicapped accessible use.
+The Revised Plans therefore call for a parking ratio of 1.75 parking spaces per unit.